influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 * Create, view, update, and remove organizations
 * Create, view, update, and remove users in any organizations

+When a Chronograf user with SuperAdmin status creates a new organization, the SuperAdmin user will appear in that organization with the `admin` role by default.
+Since the SuperAdmin status is not a role, the role can be changed to any other role (including `member`, `viewer`, or `editor`).
+Due to the SuperAdmin status, however, this user effective;y has the permissions of the `admin` role.
+If the user has the SuperAdmin status revoked, then that user will retain whatever role has been assigned in an organization.

 ### Creating users

 Role required: `admin`